HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image46.jpeg)

-- The IDC type is added to the error message related to the checking of the data source, which can clearly identify which IDC\'s data source fails the checking, so as to troubleshoot the problem.
+- The IDC type is added to the error message related to the checking of the data source, which can clearly identify which IDC's data source fails the checking, so as to troubleshoot the problem.

-- The checking item \[Data source connection is normal\] is changed to the checking of warning level.
+- The checking item [Data source connection is normal] is changed to the checking of warning level.
 For example, if any data source in the master center or the DR center is connected abnormally, a warning message will appear in the configuration checking, which however will not affect the dynamic loading.
 When the master center or the DR center fails as the current standby center, this checking item will still check whether all data sources in the two IDCs are connected normally, which however will not affect the dynamic loading.

-- If the unconnected data source causes no available nodes under the corresponding data nodes of the master center and the DR center, such as dn_01 of the master center and dn_01 of the DR center, an error message will appear in the checking item \[A Data Node must contain available Data Source\] in the configuration checking, and the dynamic loading will not succeed.
+- If the unconnected data source causes no available nodes under the corresponding data nodes of the master center and the DR center, such as dn_01 of the master center and dn_01 of the DR center, an error message will appear in the checking item [A Data Node must contain available Data Source] in the configuration checking, and the dynamic loading will not succeed.
 For example, if all data sources in a data node of the DR center are connected abnormally, as long as there are still available data sources in the corresponding data node of the master center, the dynamic loading will succeed, but a warning message will still appear in the configuration checking.

-- An error-level checking item is added in \[Data Source table configuration\]: the logical structure of the data nodes in the master center and the DR center is consistent, that is, the number of data nodes in the master center and the DR center is consistent, and the names correspond one by one.
+- An error-level checking item is added in [Data Source table configuration]: the logical structure of the data nodes in the master center and the DR center is consistent, that is, the number of data nodes in the master center and the DR center is consistent, and the names correspond one by one.

-- In \[ConfigDB status\], \[ConfigDB connection is normal\] is modified as a warning-level checking item.
-Similar to \[Data source connection is normal\], check whether all ConfigDBs in the two IDCs are connected normally.
+- In [ConfigDB status], [ConfigDB connection is normal] is modified as a warning-level checking item.
+Similar to [Data source connection is normal], check whether all ConfigDBs in the two IDCs are connected normally.

-- A warning-level checking item in \[ConfigDB\] is added: whether the replication status between ConfigDBs is normal, that is, whether the replication status of the internal ConfigDBs of a single IDC is normal and whether the replication status of the master ConfigDB between two IDCs is normal.
+- A warning-level checking item in [ConfigDB] is added: whether the replication status between ConfigDBs is normal, that is, whether the replication status of the internal ConfigDBs of a single IDC is normal and whether the replication status of the master ConfigDB between two IDCs is normal.

 ![](assets/cross-idc-disaster-recovery/image47.png)